martinsteel/martinsteel.github.io/_drafts/the-quirks-of-php-bcrypt.md

 Returned 0, Salt: $2a$10$Z2RM.D9GFLcbORGVkI07s$, Hash: $2a$10$Z2RM.D9GFLcbORGVkI07s.1H0hAeFXoZloOhosUbIEt6P0nDv0Ih6
 ```

-So we've hit a `$` character when converting ASCII to integers and then added a single zero byte to the end of the salt.
+So we've hit the `$` character when converting the ASCII salt to integers and added a single zero byte to the end of the salt giving us an invalid hash.

+## To conclude

+While the hashes were being validated in PHP this wasn't a problem, PHP crypt always bodges the salt in the same way so comparisons worked as expected.
+However every other bcrypt implementation I could find bombed out when it found invalid characters in the salt preventing users from logging in.

+With the bug now traced I could try to reproduce it in C# and allow existing hashed passwords to be validated, I'll cover this in a follow up post soon.

+_As an aside, I've no idea why the PHP bcrypt implementation has these hacks to allow invalid salts.
+There's an [existing bug](https://bugs.php.net/bug.php?id=62488) about how salts are handled when they're too short, but it's been floating around since July 2012 without any comments._

+_Going forward this shouldn't catch people out so much as the new password hash function generates a correct salt for you._